15 Memphis Landmarks Not to Miss

 However, despite being one of the most historical sites in Memphis, the home sat empty for a number of years.
 It was eventually restored and opened as a museum by the Association for the Preservation of Tennessee Antiquities in the 1960s.

-Explore Woodruff-Fontaine House Museum on a tour
+☂️ Explore the Woodruff-Fontaine House Museum with a tour

-The Cotton Museum At The Memphis Cotton Exchange
+The Cotton Museum at the Memphis Cotton Exchange

 Memphis has long played a huge role in the USA's cotton production.
 That's in large part due to its access to the Mississippi River and its railroad line, which both helped distribute the material throughout the country.
+At one point, the city even had the Memphis nickname, Cotton Capital of the World, due to the thriving industry.

 The city's Cotton Museum shares the history of this industry through artifacts that showcase its impact on the local economy, culture, and technological advancements.